hankpillow/rquery/README.md

 - no more url to request.
 ```

----

-You can also add exec permission to this file `chmod +x rquery` and export the place you cloned this repository making the rquery a command you can call from everywhere.
+To make this work from everywhere (and chop off the leading `node`):

+1 - change the file persmission: `chmod +x rquery`

+2 - `export PATH="path/to/my/clone-rquery:$PATH"`

-Now you can just call `rquery my-spec-file -h http://github.com`
+Now you can just call `$ rquery ./spec.js -u http://www.github.com`

 #to-do